 - Garden parties

 - Apple picking

 - Hanging out with pals

 They’re the perfect choice for an all-purpose casual shoe that you can wear for many of your nice-weather activities.

 Espadrilles have remained popular because of their comfort and flexibility.
 These same features are notable in today’s trendy style.
 The top three types of espadrilles you’ll see on the feet of your friends and family members are:

 Let’s look more closely at each of these styles.

 Espadrille flats are your go-to for casual nights out, especially concerts in the park or wine nights with friends.
-Flats can range from very casual with canvas uppers to more dressy with glitter-bombed tops.
-You’ll typically find flats that have the following types of soles:
+Women's flats can range from very casual with canvas uppers to more dressy with glitter-bombed tops.
+You’ll typically find flats or other slip on shoes for women that have the following types of soles: